ylansegal/dotfiles/README.md

 ### Iterm 2

-Point iTerm 2 to use settings in iCloud.
+Point iTerm 2 to use settings in dotfiles folder